afa-farkhod/Linux-Help/README.md

   # set environment in .profile:
   source $HOME/.cargo/env

-  # run , it should be good now
+  # run, it should be good now
   rustc --version
   ```
 --------------------------------------------------------------------------------------------------------